StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 #### Database and index

-By default, TheHive is configured to connect to local Cassandra and Elasticsearch databases.
+By default, TheHive configures to connect to local Cassandra and Elasticsearch databases.

 !!!
 Example ""
     ```yaml title="/etc/thehive/application.conf"